Depictions of nudity: Erotic depictions

 Sexually explicit images, other than those having a scientific or educational purpose, are generally categorized as either erotic art or pornography, but sometimes can be both.

+Early cultures often associated the sexual act with supernatural forces and thus their religion is intertwined with such depictions.
+In Asian polities such as India, Nepal, Sri Lanka, Japan, Korea, and China, erotic artworks and other representations of human sexuality have specific spiritual meanings within their respective native religions.
+In Europe, ancient Greece and Rome produced much art and decoration of an erotic nature, much of it integrated with their own religious beliefs and cultural practices.

 Japanese painters like Hokusai and Utamaro, in addition to their usual themes also executed erotic depictions.
 Such paintings were called shunga (literally: "spring" or "picture of spring").
 They served as sexual guidance for newly married couples in Japan in general, and the sons and daughters of prosperous families were given elaborate pictures as presents on their wedding days.
 Most shunga are a type of ukiyo-e, usually executed in woodblock print format.
 It was traditional to present a bride with ukiyo-e depicting erotic scenes from the Tale of Genji.

 Shunga were relished by both men and women of all classes.
 Superstitions and customs surrounding shunga suggest as much; in the same way that it was considered a lucky charm against death for a samurai to carry shunga, it was considered a protection against fire in merchant warehouses and the home.
 The samurai, chonin, and housewives all owned shunga.
 All three of these groups would undergo separation from the opposite sex; the samurai lived in camps for months at a time, and conjugal separation resulted from the sankin-kōtai system and the merchants' need to travel to obtain and sell goods.
-Records of women obtaining shunga themselves from booklenders show that they were consumers of it.
+Records of women obtaining shunga themselves from book-lenders show that they were consumers of it.